Health Insurance Options in Germany 2023

 Germany has a reputation for having one of the best and most comprehensive health care systems in the world, providing its residents with health, sick pay, and long-term nursing care insurance coverage.
 Approximately 90% of the population is a mandatory or a voluntary member of the public health scheme while the rest have private health insurance.
 The health insurance reform of 2007 requires everyone living in Germany to be insured for at least hospital and out-patient medical treatment .
 There is a heavy penalty fee to be paid in case you have any gaps in coverage.

 The costs of the German public health care scheme are immense and constantly rising due to demographic structure as well as medical cost inflation and of course the large bureaucracy which continues to expand with each reform.
-The expected loss for the public health system in 2021 is over 7 billion Euros.
+The expected loss for the public health system in 2023 is over 17 billion Euros.
 Financing is through payments made by the members of the German public health scheme and their employers along with ever higher tax subsidies.
-The tax subsidy for 2022 is double that of last year and is now: 28.5 billion Euros.
+The additional tax subsidy for 2023 will be 16.5 billion Euros.
 The previous health minister pushed through 20 new laws in 2018/2019 which went into effect in 2020, all of which will cost the system more money than before.
 The goal was to improve benefits and to digitalize the health system (which is still very old-fashioned and paper-driven).
-Some planned changes will be that you will be access a doctor online, call a special phone number to get an appointment with a specialist, use new apps provided by your doctor for specific diseases (for instance diabetes), and starting on March 1, 2020, it was obligatory to have your children vaccinated against measles.
+Some planned changes will be that you have access to a doctor online, call a dedicated phone number to get an appointment with a specialist, use new apps provided by your doctor for specific diseases (for instance diabetes), and starting on March 1, 2020, it was obligatory to have your children vaccinated against measles.
 Women over the age of 19 can access screening for cervical cancer.
 This, among other improvements, will cost the system more as the years go by.
 Reforms can also go in the opposite direction, reducing benefits and rationing them.
 The German public health scheme is a social health system and offers no contractual security going forward.
 The effects of the Covid-19 pandemic have also affected hospital, vaccination and hygiene costs and will likely take a very large toll on the mental health of children who have been unable to go to school and socialize with their peers as well as adults, causing a rising need for psychiatric care.

 As people have different requirements or expectations from health insurance, it is important to understand the system to filter out the most suitable plan for you while living in Germany.
 It is important to mention that you cannot simply switch between the public health scheme and private health insurance at will as certain prerequisites exist.
 Independent advice from experienced insurance brokers who understand the pros and cons of both systems as well as considering your individual circumstances is strongly advised.